-There isn’t much to say here: Surfshark is the superior product in every category we examined.
+There isn’t much to say here.
+Surfshark is the big winner in this CyberGhost vs Surfshark comparison.
+It was the winner in every category we examined.

 If you want to test drive this VPN, be sure to grab the discount below for the best prices.
 And remember you have 30 days to change your mind and get a 100% refund, no questions asked.

 Have you used either Surfshark or CyberGhost?
-If so, leave your honest (good or bad) review below to help others.
+If so, leave your honest review below in the comments to help others.

 This CyberGhost vs Surfshark comparison was last updated on December 5, 2023.